12 April 2021

 WE ARE DELIGHTED TO WELCOME VISITORS AND RALLIES TO OUR PONTOON.
 WE DO ASK THAT YOU KINDLY BOOK AHEAD OF YOUR VISIT - PLEASE EMAIL OFFICE@RVYC.ORG.UK TO BOOK.
-AS WE ARE OPEN ONLY AT CERTAIN TIMES, WE ASK THAT, WHERE POSSIBLE, PAYMENT IS BY BACS - WE'LL LET YOU HAVE BANK DETAILS WITH CONFIRMATION OF YOUR BOOKING.
+AS WE ARE OPEN ONLY AT CERTAIN TIMES, WE ASK THAT, WHERE POSSIBLE, PAYMENT IS BY BACS - DETAILS ARE ON THE POSTER ABOVE BUT WE'LL ALSO LET YOU KNOW BANK DETAILS WHEN WE SEND YOU CONFIRMATION OF YOUR BOOKING.

-We also have a temporary pop-up food outlet we are delighted that club members, Guy and Jojo Scott (who usually work in the film industry), have relocated one of their Matthews Street Catering outlets to our lawn and are providing members and visitors with delicious food.
+We also have a temporary pop-up food outlet on Friday evenings only at present and we are delighted that club members, Guy and Jojo Scott (who usually work in the film industry), have relocated one of their Matthews Street Catering outlets to our lawn and are providing members and visitors with delicious food.

 Please check with the club for our opening times.
 Please email firstname.lastname@example.org for up-to-date information and to book your pontoon space.

-We had some fantastic comments from our recent visitors :
+We had some fantastic comments from some of last year's visitors :

 May your club go from strength to strength.